seemethere/terriblecode/content/about.md

 and love learning about new technologies.

-The main project that I work on right now is [sanic](https://github.com/channelcat/sanic) and I'm currently running a few otherpersonal projects like [nba_py](https://github.com/seemethere/nba_py) and [retry.it](https://github.com/seemethere/retry.it).
+The main project that I work on right now is [sanic](https://github.com/channelcat/sanic) and I'm currently running a few other personal projects like [nba_py](https://github.com/seemethere/nba_py) and [retry.it](https://github.com/seemethere/retry.it).